katzlabbrandeis/katzlabbrandeis.github.io/blech_clust/blogs/blech_clust_64.md

 **Contributors:** abuzarmahmood
 **PR:** [https://github.com/katzlabbrandeis/blech_clust/pull/64](https://github.com/katzlabbrandeis/blech_clust/pull/64)

-In computational neurobiology, every millisecond counts.
-When analyzing spike times, calculating collisions efficiently is crucial for timely results.
-This latest pull request from abuzarmahmood tackles this challenge head-on by enhancing the collision calculation algorithm in the `blech_units_similarity.py` file.
+In the world of computational neurobiology, every millisecond counts.
+When it comes to calculating collisions in spike times, efficiency is paramount.
+Enter this latest pull request (PR) from contributor abuzarmahmood, who has undertaken the task of enhancing the algorithm for collision calculations, making it faster and more efficient.

-The PR introduces a new function, `unit_similarity_abu()`, which dramatically improves calculation speed through several clever optimizations:
+In the PR, abuzarmahmood has made significant changes to the `blech_units_similarity.py` file, adding a new, faster algorithm for calculating collisions.
+This algorithm, `unit_similarity_abu()`, is designed to improve the speed at which collisions are calculated, leading to more efficient data processing.

 ```diff
 +def unit_similarity_abu(all_spk_times):